boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ![Select data source](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Selectdatasource.png#max-width=85%)

 ## Advanced
-In Advanced category, It will Redirect to the Bold ETL.
-Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).
+In the Advanced category, It will Redirect to the Bold ETL.
+Refer to [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

 ## Basic
-In Basic Category, It will act as the connector in Bold BI.
+In the Basic Category, It will act as the connector in Bold BI.
 And need to follow the below steps.

 ## Connect to Elastic Search
 An Elastic Search data source can be accessed in Bold BI using the live connection mode.

 ### Create an Elastic Search data source
-After clicking a data source, the `NEW DATA SOURCE` configuration panel opens.
-Follow the given steps to create an Elastic Search data source: <br/>
+After selecting a data source, the `NEW DATA SOURCE` configuration panel will open.
+Follow the steps below to create an Elastic Search data source: <br/>
 1. Enter a name and description (optional) for the data source.
-2. Select a connection type you want to use with Elastic Search from the `Connection Type` drop-down box.
+2. Select a connection type for Elastic Search from the `Connection Type` drop-down box

 There are two connection types available in the Elastic Search connector:
    *  Elasticsearch SQL